HassamGani/datadog-hack/README.md

 - Interactive charts powered by TradingView Lightweight Charts
 - Real-time price updates with visual feedback
 - Organized dashboard with multiple panels
+- **Beautiful icons** - Enhanced with Lucide React icons throughout the interface
+  - Semantic icons for all metrics and indicators
+  - Professional, modern design language
+  - Improved visual hierarchy and scannability

 ## Using the AI Assistant